noahehall/theBookOfNoah/0current/aws/exams/services/lambda.md

 - ephemeral storage: 512mb -> 10gb
 - snapstart: reduces startup time by caching the fn definition
 - triggers
+  - which events / event5 sources can initiate exeuction of this fn
 - layers
+  - how will you bundle your dependencies
 - destinations
 - code: this is your handler function
 - timeout: